intel/dffml/CONTRIBUTING.md

 > Upstream: [Rolling Alice: Volume 0: Introduction and Context](https://github.com/intel/dffml/blob/main/docs/tutorials/rolling_alice/0000_architecting_alice)

-To think about how we think about editing this document and how it should be written, imagine an open source developer named Alice.
+To think about how we think about editing this document and how it MUST be written, imagine an open source developer named Alice.
 Phrase things here so that she could ramp up on the project given no previous context, assumputions about known or practiced development methodologies, strategic principles, plans, and